sean-rowe/team-pattern/README.md

   - Represent broader business areas or departments.
   - Facilitate management of complex systems by defining clear boundaries and responsibilities.

-#### **Best Practices**

-1. **Comprehensive Documentation**
-   - Maintain detailed documentation outlining responsibilities and usage guidelines for each component.
-   - Facilitates understanding and correct implementation across teams.

-2. **Rigorous Code Reviews**
-   - Implement thorough code reviews to ensure adherence to the Team Pattern.
-   - Detect and prevent violations of architectural rules early in the development cycle.

-3. **Automated Testing**
-   - Develop extensive unit and integration tests to validate component functionality and interactions.
-   - Ensure that components behave as expected and maintain integrity throughout the workflow.

-4. **Effective Communication**
-   - Foster regular communication across Divisions to share best practices and updates on shared libraries.
-   - Promote consistency and prevent redundant work.

-5. **Continuous Monitoring and Refactoring**
-   - Regularly audit the codebase to identify and address any emerging duplication or inconsistency issues.
-   - Encourage a culture of continuous improvement and refactoring to maintain alignment with the pattern's principles.

 #### **Common Pitfalls and Mitigations**

 - **Duplicate Validation Logic Across Workers**